Much at stake for Biden as NATO leaders gather in Washington

 The president insisted NATO is as important now as it ever was, citing terrorist threats and Russia's two-year-old war on Ukraine.
 The president announced a donation of air defense equipment for Ukraine from the U.S., Germany, the Netherlands, Romania and Italy.
 In the coming months, the U.S. and her partners will provide Ukraine with dozens of additional tactical air defense systems, he said.

 "We know Putin won't stop at Ukraine.
-But make no mistake — Ukraine can and will stop Putin," the president said.
+But make no mistake — Ukraine can and will stop Putin," the president said of Russian President Vladimir Putin.
 "Especially with our full, collective support.
 They have our full support."

 The president also lauded the addition of Finland and Sweden to the alliance and the significant uptick in the number of NATO nations meeting defense spending targets.